stefan-kolb/paas-profiles/README.md

 Currently a simple string array of compliance standards that are fulfilled by the PaaS.

+### Hosting

+An object that describes the different provided hosting styles of the PaaS.
+Values can be `public` for a publicly hosted service and `private` for a service that can be deployed on premises, too.

 ### Scaling

 An object including three boolean properties for characterizing the scaling capabilities:

 `vertical` = Can you scale the instance sizes, e.g. ram?
 `horizontal` = Can you scale the number of instances?
 `auto` = Is the PaaS capable of scaling any of the above properties automatically?

-### Hosting

-An object that describes the different provided hosting styles of the PaaS.
-Values can be `public` for a publicly hosted service and `private` for a service that can be deployed on premise, too.

 ### Runtimes